A look at phosphate-mining companies that are already producing or are working to advance projects focused on the fertilizer.

-Thankfully, phosphate rock production around the globe is expected to increase 2 percent per year through to 2020, with the largest areas of growth being Africa and the Middle East.
+Thankfully, phosphate-mining production around the globe is expected to increase, with the largest areas of growth being Africa and the Middle East.
 The expansion of phosphate rock mines and facilities in Morocco alone should double the world’s phosphate rock production by 2020.
 Project developments in Algeria, Brazil, Egypt, Jordan, Kazakhstan, Peru, Russia and Senegal are all expected to contribute to increased phosphate rock production as well.

-With those numbers in mind, the Investing News Network decided to take a look at phosphate mining companies that are already producing the material or are developing phosphate projects.
-Companies included are listed on the TSXV, TSX, ASX or NYSE, and all had market caps of over $10 million at the time of publication.
-Please let us know in the comments if we missed any stocks that meet those criteria.
+With those numbers in mind, we’ve put together an overview of phosphate-mining companies that are already producing the material or are developing phosphate projects.
+Companies included are listed on the TSXV, TSX, ASX or NYSE, and all had market caps of over $15 million at the time of publication.
+Please let us know in the comments if we missed any phosphate-mining firms that meet those criteria.

 Arianne Phosphate (TSXV:DAN)

-Avenira, formerly known as Minemakers, owns the Wonarah phosphate project.
-The site is considered the largest phosphate deposit in Australia, with a measured resource of 78 Mt at 20.8 percent phosphate and an indicated resource of 222 Mt at 17.5 percent phosphate with a cut-off grade of 10 percent.
+The company also owns the Wonarah phosphate project.
+The site is considered one of the largest-known phosphate deposits in Australia, with a measured and indicated resource of 300 Mt at 18.2-percent P2O5 at a 10-percent cut off, and an inferred resource of 542 Mt at 18-percent P2O5.

 GrowMax Resources (TSXV:GRO)